randymarsh77/nuget-extensions/readme.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 A CLI to extend the NuGet CLI with some handy features.
 Namely, the addition of an NPM-style link command.
+Also, a feature called "build short-circuiting" that uses file watching to copy newly available dlls directly into your built product.

 ### Status